 3. Brave Search MCP

-The Brave Search MCP server gives your AI assistant access to Brave's independent web search index -- one of the few web search indexes built independently of Google or Bing.
+The Brave Search MCP server gives an AI assistant access to Brave's independent web search index, one of the few web search indexes built independently of Google or Bing.
 It returns real-time web search results, news, and web page content without tracking.

-Strengths: Independent search index (not just a Google/Bing wrapper), real-time results, privacy-respecting, pricing at $5 per 1,000 API calls with $5 in free monthly credit (approximately 1,000 queries/month at no cost), and the MCP integration works across Claude, Cursor, and other MCP-compatible tools.
+Strengths: Independent search index (not just a Google/Bing wrapper), real-time results, privacy-respecting, pricing at $5 per 1,000 API calls with $5 in free monthly credit (approximately 1,000 queries per month at no cost), and the MCP integration works across Claude, Cursor, and other MCP-compatible tools.

-Limitations: Web search results rather than structured data -- returns URLs and snippets, not normalized time series or analytics.
-Doesn't calculate trends or growth rates.
+Limitations: Web search results rather than structured data.
+It returns URLs and snippets, not normalized time series or analytics, and does not calculate trends or growth rates.
 Best used for current events and content lookups rather than quantitative trend analysis.

 Best for: Research workflows that need current web search alongside structured data tools.
 A practical default web search layer to complement Trends MCP's behavioral signals and Exa's semantic search.